paddyp/adaptive-smarthome-ui/README.md

 - Docker and Docker-Compose
     - for Mac Docker Desktop is needed

-Tested on Mac M1, 2020 with Sonoma 14.1.1 and Docker for Mac in version XXX
+Tested on Mac M1, 2020 with Sonoma 14.1.1 and Docker for Mac in version 4.27.2

 # Setup

-Execute ```docker-compose``` command on root
+Execute ```docker-compose``` command on root-folder

 ``` bash
 docker-compose up -d